hyosung11/Launch-School/Courses/JS109/answers.md

 ```

 Note that both of the invocations shown above work correctly.
 It's up to you to identify at least one situation that doesn't work correctly, explain why it (or they) don't work, and then fix the code.

+Your Answer
+The code isn't functioning correctly because it doesn't take into account that passing the falsy values false and undefined from obj into the ternary operator will always return 2 even though those values exist in the object.

+Responses
+Jessica Chang (TA)
+about 18 hours ago

+> The code isn't functioning correctly because it doesn't take into account that passing the falsy values false and undefined from obj into the ternary operator will always return 2 even though those values exist in the object.

+I can see what you're trying to say here, but there's some imprecision and lack of clarity - do you mind elaborating a bit further as to why this code isn't functioning correctly?

+> Update the code to show how you would fix it.

+I suspect you may have run out of time here to properly fix the code, but can you adjust it accordingly?